hydro-project/hydroflow/book/example_7_echo_server.md

     let opts = Opts::parse();
 ```

 After parsing the command line arguments, we get into invoking the client or server code.
 Before we do so, we set up some Rust-based networking.
 Specifically, in both cases we will need to allocate a UDP socket that is used for both sending and receiving messages.
-We do this by calling the async `bind_udp_socket` function, which is defined in `hydroflow/src/net.rs`.
-It is an async `future`, so requires appending `.await`; the function returns a pair of type `(UdpSink, UdpSource)`.
+We do this by calling the async `bind_udp_socket` function, which is defined in the `hydroflow/src/util` module.
+As an async function it returns a `Future`, so requires appending `.await`; the function returns a pair of type `(UdpSink, UdpSource)`.
 These are the types that we'll use in Hydroflow to send and receive messages.
 (Note: your IDE might expand out the `UdpSink` and `UdpSource` traits to their more verbose definitions.
 This is fine; you can ignore for now.)

 For the server case, all that's left is to invoke `run_server` and pass it the network information.
-Note that the server is also an asynchronous program, so we append `.await` to that call as well.
+Note that the server is also asynchronous, so we append `.await` to that call as well.
 The program will block on this call until the server is done (which should only happen when it fails).
 ```rust,ignore
     // depending on the role, pass in arguments to the right function match opts.role {